goodreasonai/abbey/README.md

 Note that the backend runs at `http://localhost:5000` – if you go there, you should see a lyric from Gilbert and Sullivan's HMS Pinafore.
 If not, then the backend isn't running.

-If something's not working right, please (please) file an issue or reach out to the creator directly – `@gkamer8` on Twitter or `gordon@us.ai` by email.
+If something's not working right, please (please) file an issue or reach out to the creator directly – `@gkamer8` on Twitter or `gordon@goodreason.ai` by email.

 ### Running Abbey at Different URLs / Ports